torvalds/linux/Documentation/admin-guide/sysctl/vm.rst

 of the virtual memory (VM) subsystem of the Linux kernel and the writeout of dirty data to disk.

-Default values and initialization routines for most of these files can be found in mm/swap.c.

 Currently, these files are in /proc/sys/vm:

 - admin_reserve_kbytes